How to white label your knowledge base

 Go to your domain registrar or website host.

-I can’t remember where I registered or hosted my domain.
-How can I find that information?
+How can I find out where I registered or hosted my domain?

 If you aren’t sure where your domain is registered or being hosted, you can look it up by typing the name of your domain in the search at https://www.whois.com/whois/.